notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 - **Salient** is about what you notice first.
 - **Relevant** is about what connects to the topic.
 - **Important** is about what matters most.
-### Issue Measurements: Salient, Relevant, Important
+### Issue Measurements: Salience, Relevance, Importance
 - "Important" is hard to measure, not objective?
 - Measurement of Issue Salience and Relevance
 	- population-level measures (a kind of poll)